RebeccaLewis-DS/dsc680-project1/README.md

 Packages include pandas, numpy, pycaret, pandas-profiling, datetime

 ### Usage
-Download the files in the same folder structure.
+1. Download the files in the same folder structure.
-Run the scripts in the following order:
+2. Run the scripts in the following order:
-1. Data_Preparation.ipynb
+a.
+Data_Preparation.ipynb
-2. Data_Profiling.ipynb
+b  Data_Profiling.ipynb
-3. Feature_Engineering.ipynb
+c.
+Feature_Engineering.ipynb
-4. Condition_Classification_Model.ipynb
+d.
+Condition_Classification_Model.ipynb
-5. Temperament_Classification_Model.ipynb
+e.
+Temperament_Classification_Model.ipynb

+To run the models with your own data, download them from the models folder and load them into your program.